How you can join in the FoodbankAdvent campaign

 Many of us love the Xmas advent calendar, especially those with children who get a chocolate each day don’t we?
 (And just where did those advent calendars go that just had the picture??)
 But many families are sleeping in bed and breakfast (that’s a just a term by the way, there is no breakfast).
 The breadwinner has simply lost their job or fallen sick and/or most have fallen foul of the failure known as the benefits system and the chaos that Iain Duncan Smith started.
 And let’s not forget he resided over it for some time before completely messing up the Universal Credit system for someone else to take the blame!
 But hey that’s just my opinion!
-Many of these families are local to you and their children go to your children’s school.
+Many of these families are local to YOU and their children go to YOUR children’s school.
+That is if you don’t already have use of it yourself as the numbers of users are growing out of control.

 It is just so wrong that whilst many of us over indulge this Christmas, so many people will be struggling to feed their kids at all and/or will go hungry themselves through no fault of their own.
 With no school meals over the holidays and the need to heat homes, the struggle is even worse at this time than any other.
 The use of foodbanks rises by 45% in December.
 The reverse advent calendar is just one small way in which you can give something back and it’s helping your local community too.